Mickey Dunne

-Mickey Dunne is a 1967 British television comedy series produced by the BBC.
+Mickey Dunne is a lost 1967 British television comedy series produced by the BBC.
 It ran for one series of 13 episodes.

 Synopsis

 The programme stars Dinsdale Landen as Mickey Dunne, a 28-year-old cockney wide boy, gambler and womaniser who lives on his wits, loosely styled on the title character of the 1966 Michael Caine film Alfie.

 The Radio Times described Dunne as: "a loner and a loser, but without bitterness.
 He always bounces back like a rubber ball after every disaster.
 Mickey’s got just one problem: his heart’s too big."

 Cast

 Each self-contained episode featured a different supporting cast, with several well-known actors appearing including Michael Balfour, Nigel Davenport, Clive Dunn, Liz Fraser, Judy Geeson, Georgina Hale, John Junkin, Julian Orchard and Penny Spencer.